Posted by Mary on May 7, 2020

 Create a list of flowers you’d like to use then adapt those flowers to flowers that look similar but work well in your yard.

-I live in California and have had to use deer and draught resistant flowers.
 I knew what flowers I wanted to plant then found deer and draught resistant alternatives.
-It has really turned out beautiful and a huge success.

-Don’t forget to add non flower items to your sketch.
+Don’t forget to add non-flower items to your sketch.
 Things to consider include:

 Family projects like this are ideal for teenage boys because it teaches them valuable home maintenance skills and gives them a sense of accomplishment all while adding functional beauty to the family home.